IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The `[base]` is the [Service Base URL](https://www.hl7.org/fhir/http.html#root), which is the address where all of the resources defined by this interface are found.

-###### 2:4.Y1.4.1.2-1 Attributes in Diagnostic Report
+###### 2:4.Y1.4.1.2.1 Attributes in Diagnostic Report

 In radiology reports, there is a common set of values to be included.
-Table 2:4.Y1.4.1.2-1 specifies how the Sender shall map these attributes to FHIR DiagnosticReport Resource and other referenced resources.
+Table 2:4.Y1.4.1.2.1-1 specifies how the Sender shall map these attributes to FHIR DiagnosticReport Resource and other referenced resources.
 Refer to the StructureDefinition for these resources on the [Artifacts](artifacts.html) page.

-Table 2:4.Y1.4.1.2-1: Mapping of Attributes in Diagnostic Report
+**Table 2:4.Y1.4.1.2.1-1: Mapping of Attributes in Diagnostic Report**

 | Report Attribute | FHIR Resource Mapping | Additional Constraint | Note |
 |------------------|-----------------------|-----------------------|------|